NatLee/MQTT-Subscriber-and-Publisher/README.md

 python3 example_subscriber.py
 ```

 And, we can try sender(a.k.a publisher) to send messages.

+The messages can be any format like `JSON`, `list`, `Numpy Array` and so on cause `Sender` will change the data you send to be **binary object** in the backend by using pickle package.

 When the message is sent, all users with subscription related items can receive the message.